redhat-ztp/managedclusters-lifecycle-operator/README.md

   - **Completed** state indicates the update was successfully rolled out at least once.
   - **Failed** state indicates the update did not successfully applied to the managed cluster.

-After the managed cluster upgrade complete successfully, MCL operator will creates another ManifestWork for each managed cluster to approve the install plan for the selected subscriptions.
+After the managed cluster upgrade complete successfully, MCL controller will creates a manifestWork for each managed cluster to approve the install plan of the selected subscriptions.
-The example below show the ManagedClustersUpgrade CR status for a selected group of clusters
+The example below shows the ManagedClustersUpgrade CR status.

 ```
 apiVersion: cluster.open-cluster-management-extension.io/v1beta1